mendix/docs/content/appstore/app-services/text-to-speech.md

 4. Click the link in the order confirmation email to go to the Marketplace [Subscriptions](https://docs.mendix.com/appstore/general/app-store-overview#subscriptions) page and log in there.
 The **Subscriptions** page gives an overview of all the subscriptions of your organization.

-5. Click **Speech to Text** to open the [service management dashboard](https://docs.mendix.com/appstore/general/app-store-overview#service-management-dashboard).
+5. Click **Text to Speech** to open the [service management dashboard](https://docs.mendix.com/appstore/general/app-store-overview#service-management-dashboard).

 6. Follow the instructions in the [Creating Binding Keys](/appstore/general/app-store-overview#creating-binding-keys) section in the *Marketplace Overview* to create a license token.